alpaca-lang/alpaca/Tour.md

         let rec1 = {x=1, y=2}

         -- {x: string, y: int}
-        let rec2 = {x="hello!", y=2}
+        let rec2 = {x="hello!" | rec1}

-    Remember that updating a record actually makes an entirely new one so we allow for members to change type since it's not **actually** a mutation anyhow.
+    Remember that transforming a record actually makes an entirely new one so we allow for members to change type since it's not **actually** a mutation anyhow.
+Thanks to <https://github.com/danabr> for the suggestion of "transformation" rather than "update".

     There are currently no plans to enable the removal of record fields.